hashimati/Service-Requests-Offers-Microservices/README.md

     ...
 }
 ```
-In RequstService, save() function will store Request object into requests collection.
+In RequestService, save() function will store Request object into requests collection.
 Each request should have unique ID.
 So the easy way to create unique is use this format username_incrementalNo.
 So, whenver, whenever the method receives new Request object from as specific user, it will count the requests of that user.
 Next, it will add one to the counting result.
 Then, it will set the request ID based on that format and the request's status to INITIATED which mean that the system receives the request.
 The method basically will reteive Single<Request> object with new ID.

 ```java
 @Singleton